 The artichoke is an important article of commerce that is used fresh, frozen, or pickled.
-It consists mainly of bracts with fleshy edible bases that are attached to a fleshy edible central portion.

-Artichokes should be cooled to below 41°F (5°C) within 24 hours after harvest.
+It is an immature flower bud and consists mainly of bracts with fleshy edible bases that are attached to a fleshy edible central portion.
+Fresh artichokes are highly perishable, with a very high respiration rate, and should be cooled to below 41°F (5°C) within 4 hours after harvest.
 Hydrocooling, forced-air cooling, and package icing are all effective cooling methods for retarding decay, weight loss, and discoloration of the buds.
-Top icing of crates and cartons also serves as a source of moisture.
-It is recommended that ice be manufactured only from potable water chlorinated at 50 ppm and adjusted to pH 7 in order to avoid transfer of decay and pathogenic organisms to the products.
+Top icing of crates and cartons also serves as a source of moisture, but ice melt may also serve as a vehicle for spread of microorganisms.
+Therefore, it is required that ice be manufactured only from potable water chlorinated at 50 ppm and adjusted to pH 7 to avoid transfer of decay and pathogenic organisms to the products.
 Artichokes should be handled carefully since rough handling causes bruises, scratches, and split bracts, which detract from appearance and quality.

-Artichokes, Globe 1
+Artichokes, Globe

-WFLO Commodity Storage Manual
+GCCF Commodity Storage & Handling Manual